MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/extend/guides/upgrade-to-angular-15.md

 # Upgrade existing Windows Admin Center extensions to Angular 15

 Windows Admin Center has upgraded to Angular 15!
 This upgrade brings in the latest in features, security, and performance, and we're excited to have it available for you.
-So far, the shell of Windows Admin Center has been upgraded, and it is now your turn to update your extensions.
+So far, the shell of Windows Admin Center has been upgraded, and it's now your turn to update your extensions.

 We strongly recommend upgrading your extensions to the latest Angular version we support.
 All the new fixes and updates to our shell and SDK are only available for extensions on Angular 15.